 Choreography is intrinsically linked to music and lyrics in a musical theatre production.
 It creates visually stunning moments and sequences that captivate the audience.
 Skilfully designed dance numbers and innovative choreographic choices contribute to a musical theatre production’s spectacle and entertainment value.

 Choreography serves as a powerful medium for expressing emotions and character development.
-Through movement and body language, choreography allows characters to communicate their feelings, desires, and inner struggles in a non-verbal manner, enabling the audience to connect with the story on a deeper level.
+Through movement and body language, choreography enables characters to convey their feelings, desires, and inner struggles in a non-verbal manner, allowing the audience to connect with the story on a deeper level.

 5. Characters

 In musical theatre, characters hold a central position in the overall experience and success of a production.
-As the primary vehicle for storytelling, characters drive the narrative, convey emotions, and allow the audience to connect with the story personally.
+As the primary vehicle for storytelling, characters drive the narrative, convey emotions, and enable the audience to connect with the story on a personal level.

 Characters provide the emotional heart of a musical theatre production.
 Through their experiences, challenges, and transformations, characters allow the audience to empathise and form an emotional connection with the story.